-'Ten UK universities create reproducibility-focused senior roles' - interviewed for Times Higher Education, 2019
+'Ten UK universities create reproducibility-focused senior roles' - The Times Higher Education, 2019

 'Why Spatial ability could be the key to Stem success' - TES podagogy podcast, 2019

-'Science in Primary' - interviewed for a Times Education Supplement (TES) article, 2018
+'Science in Primary' - The Times Education Supplement (TES) article, 2018

-TES focus on processing speed - interviewed for a Times Education Supplement (TES) article, 2019
+TES focus on processing speed - The Times Education Supplement (TES), 2019

 Katie Gilligan-Lee - Cognition, Genes and Developmental Variability (CogDev) Lab